 Can my child do a trial period to see if Little Aths is right for us?

 Of course!
 We offer a 2 week trial period at any time throughout the season.
-Please sign up via the Little Athletics Victoria website first (hit the Submit Only button at the end of the process and don't forget to click "Yes" to be on the mailing list).
-You will then receive all our communications during the trial period.
+Please sign up via the Little Athletics Victoria website first and during the registration process, please select Option A: Trial Athlete Offer and follow the instructions.
+Don't forget to click "Yes" to be on the mailing list and you will then receive all our communications during the trial period.
 If you decide to stay on, you can then log back in and pay, or pay us on a Saturday morning.
-We take cards and cash.
-Click here for more information about uniforms.
+If you have any questions during the Trial period, please contact our Club Registrar or visit us in the office during Saturday morning.
+Please click here for more information about uniforms.

 Where do you compete?

-Our brand-new, purpose built track is located at Civic Reserve, Mornington.
+Our brand-new, purpose built track is located at 350 Dunns Road, Civic Reserve, Mornington.
 There is plenty of parking within the Civic Reserve grounds (please do not park at our neighbouring Kingswim carpark, this is reserved for Kingswim families).

 What are the uniform requirements?

 If your child has joined the club, they will need to purchase a club singlet/tshirt from us.
 These are $45 and can be purchased on Saturday mornings.
-We take cash and cards.
+We can only accept contactless payments this season.
 We also sell black LA Vic branded shorts, but these aren't compulsory.
-Click here for our uniform page and for more information about other merchandise we have to purchase.
+Please see our uniform page and for more information about other merchandise we have available to purchase.

 Are there opportunities to compete against other clubs?